Brownster/NZB-INSTALL-SCRIPT/README.md

 NZB-INSTALL-SCRIPT
 ==================
+NOT FULLY FUNCTIONAL
 Install Script for a clean kvm vps install of ubuntu 12.04 Sabnzb, Headphones, Sickbeard, Couchpotato, LazyLibrarian, Fail2ban setup for ssh curlftps for mount points back to your local media
 UFW for easy firewall config
-and other steps to secure your vps
+squidproxy  for anonymous web browsing proxy server useful in the uk and other steps to secure your vps like changing ssh port

 This script attempts to install all necessary components and set them up from the information given in settings.conf.